 I am a bread baker from way back, I love the smell of yeast, the therapeutic pleasures that come from kneading and the magic of watching a mass of dough rise to the occasion.

 So when my friends at Southern Biscuit Flour, owned by Renwood Mills in Newton, North Carolina, asked me to represent them in a demo and at the judges table at the festivals biscuit baking competition I was delighted to accept the offer.

-But it wasn’t as easy as all that – you see biscuits are a very different animal.
+Apple crates aside, baking biscuits isn’t always as easy as all that – you see biscuits are a very different animal.
 As John Craig, the “Biscuit Boss” and the coordinator of Knoxville’s annual BiscuitFest was quoted as saying, “Biscuits are the easiest bread to make and the hardest.”

 After doing my research, I was ready to roll ( subtle pun, intended).
 I headed to Knoxville and enjoyed a wonderful three day adventure: two days rubbing elbows, sharing stories and hobnobbing with a fabulous group of Southern food writers it was my pleasure to meet; followed by a day at the annual BiscuitFest celebration.
 Here Knoxville’s Market Street becomes Biscuit Boulevard – the road is blocked off to allow for the foot traffic of thousands of visitors and booths offering biscuits of all shapes and sizes line the curbs and sidewalks.